Harnessing Home Equity in Oregon: ‘Buy Before You Sell’ With a Bridge Loan

 • Non-qualified mortgage (non-QM) lenders: These lenders specialize in loans that don’t meet traditional underwriting standards, including bridge loans.

-Additionally, modern real estate companies in Oregon may offer services that include facilitating bridge loans, simplifying the process of bridging the gap between buying and selling homes.
-More details on this option will be discussed later in this post.
+Additionally, modern real estate companies in Oregon may offer services that include facilitating bridge loans and simplifying the process of bridging the gap between buying and selling homes.
+This option will be discussed in more detail later in this post.

 Are there alternatives to bridge loans in Oregon?